Sophie Grenham speaks to author GERALDINE QUIGLEY about growing up in Derry, working-class writers and her debut novel …

 Music Love Drugs War is an astonishing coming-of-age novel by debut author Geraldine Quigley.
 The youngest of eleven children, Quigley’s immersive text is based on her own experiences growing up in Derry, Northern Ireland, at the height of the Troubles.

 The story begins in 1981.
 Bobby Sands is on hunger strike and youths all over the desolate city seek escape.
 Here we meet empathetic siblings Paddy and Liz McLaughlin and their close-knit group of friends as they engage in drinking, taking drugs and even rioting.
-On one hand, they’re having the time of their lives going to the Cave, a local dive bar, and discovering the latest in punk, new wave and reggae music.
+On one hand, they’re having the time of their lives going to the Cave, a local dive bar, and listening to 70s rock, punk, new wave and reggae music.
 But the war rages on.
 Reality comes to their door when their friend is killed by a plastic bullet, and decisions must be made – fight or flight?

 Quigley has given us an eye-opening read in Music Love Drugs War, an enlightening tale that looks at the conflict from a teenager’s perspective.
 All the while, one is transported back to the days of grotty student flats, where random bodies crash on spare patches of floor, amid piles of cans and ashtrays overflowing with stale cigarettes.
 There’s a strange nostalgia in the carefree attitudes of the characters as they experiment, and in some cases discover love for the first time.